Dear 18-year old Jesse,

 You don’t need to make something profound.
 Give yourself permission to make something truly awful.

-Trying to write something meaningful for the sole intention of writing something meaningful is the quickest way to make a steaming pile of shit.
+Trying to write something meaningful for the sole intention of writing something meaningful is the quickest way to make a steaming pile of garbage.
 If you go in with the intention of making something ‘good,’ you’re cheating yourself, and the work is compromised from the start.
 The more invested you are in something being ‘good’, the worse everything gets—suddenly the stakes are higher, the walls closer, and curiosity morphs into aggression.
 Instead of letting curiosity take you along for the ride, you’re holding your art in a death grip, suffocating it before it can grow into what it needs to become.

 So experiment.
 Make a mess.
 Your career does not hinge on the success of this next project.
 Loosen your grip, play in the mud.
 Just writing is more important than writing something good.
 It’s okay to be dissatisfied with your work, but don’t let it stop you from coming back tomorrow.